atomicjolt/blacklight/README.md

 # that the user has the required privileges
 :canvas_token: <canvas token>

+# The account or sub-account ID.
+This can be :self, :default, or an ID
+:account_id: <id>

 # URL of SCORM manager.
 This could be the Adhesion app
 # [https://github.com/atomicjolt/adhesion]
 :scorm_url: <scorm manager url>